microbus-io/fabric/README.md

 <img src="./microbus-logo.svg" height="100" alt="Microbus.io logo">
 </p>

-`Microbus` is a holistic framework for the development, testing, deployment and operation of microservices at scale.
+`Microbus` is a holistic open source framework for the development, testing, deployment and operation of microservices at scale.
 It combines tooling, guides, patterns and best practices into an elevated engineering experience.
 Build entire cloud-enabled, enterprise-class and web-scalable solutions comprising a multitude of microservices, all on your local development machine.
-Deploy to suit your needs, as a standalone modular monolith or as individual containers on Kubernetes.
+Deploy to suit your needs, as a standalone executable or as individual pods on Kubernetes.

 ## 🍴 Table of Content